 E.1.b.1.
-The Program Director, Resident Advisor, and Supervising Diplomate of all cardiology residency training programs must either be an ACVIM (Cardiology) Diplomate or an approved ECVIM diplomate certified in the Specialty of Cardiology.
+The Program Director, Resident Advisor, and Supervising Diplomate of all cardiology residency training programs must either be an ACVIM (Cardiology) Diplomate or an approved ECVIM-CA Diplomate certified in the Specialty of Cardiology.
 The ratio of total cardiology residents to on-site Cardiology Diplomates who are actively involved in resident training cannot exceed 2 to 1.
-Variances may be permitted by the CTRC, but require a detailed explanation from the Program Director and written permission from the Committee.
+Variances may be permitted by the Cardiology Residency Training Committee, but require a detailed explanation from the Program Director and written permission from the Committee.
 In general, such approval will relate to combined residency-graduate degree programs or programs that include significant resident research commitments.
-Any secondary site supervisor(s) must be diplomates in their respective specialties and approved for their specific programs by the Residency Training Committee of the ACVIM Specialty of Cardiology.
+Any secondary site supervisor(s) must be Diplomates in their respective specialties and approved for their specific programs by the Residency Training Committee of the ACVIM Specialty of Cardiology.